weiserlab/embeddefsoftware/grading.md

 # Grading

-The assessment of a student's performance  is based on their performance throughout the course, evaluated through participation in seminar, a term paper, and a project that can be done in a group.
+The assessment of a student's performance  is based on their performance throughout the course, evaluated through participation in seminar, a term paper, and a project.
+The project can be done in a group.

 ## Assesment Breakdown